OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

-# Lab: Microsoft Teams apps - advanced techniques
+# Lab: Microsoft Teams - Bots, Messaging Extensions, and Cards

 In this lab, you will walk through building a bot that demonstrates several capabilities of Microsoft Teams: events, messaging extensions and cards.